Classes offered at various grade levels may require a prerequisite. Refer to the course catalog for detailed information.

 Weight 1.05 Credit 1/year

-Survey of Advanced Math Topics is designed for students that wish to continue the study of mathematics, but not at the college prep level.
-Goals of the course include introducing students to a variety of real-world and technical applications of mathematics, as well as introducing topics from Algebra 2 and computer programming.
-This course is ideal for any student planning on entering a two-year, post-secondary program after graduation as well as for those directly entering the workforce after high school.
-Students are encouraged to bring a scientific calculator to class each day.
+Survey of Advanced Math Topics is designed for students that wish to continue the study of mathematics, at a foundational level.
+Goals of the course include real-world and technical applications of mathematics, as well as introducing topics from Algebra 2 and computer programming.
+This course is ideal for any student planning on entering the military or post-secondary program after graduation as well as for those directly entering the workforce after high school.

 MA320 COLLEGE PREP ALGEBRA 2 (Grades 10-12)